muhammad-bats/Sentiment-Analysis-GUI/README.md

 - Ensure that the PDFs contain text, as the script relies on text extraction.
 - The code creates a new xlsx file if it doesnot exist
 - The script creates a new xlsx sheet if one does not exist in the xlsx file.
+- A sample result xlsx file is attched in the repository

 ---